-2. Desired condition is informed by a natural range of variability analysis using SIMPPLLE, a spatially explicit, landscape level, dynamic simulation model (appendix D).
+2. Desired condition is informed by a natural range of variability analysis using SIMPPLLE, a spatially explicit, landscape level, dynamic simulation model (plan appendix D).

-^{3.} Existing condition is from the "Dom40" attribute of Northern Region Vegetation Map data based on 2015 imagery and does not include recently disturbed forest.
+3. Existing condition is from the "Dom40" attribute of Northern Region Vegetation Map data based on 2015 imagery and does not include recently disturbed forest.
 Existing condition values do not sum to 100 percent because approximately 15 percent of the forested vegetation is in an early seral condition and not associated with dominance by any particular species or is dominated by minor species such as aspen.

 02 The national forest supports the natural diversity and distribution of native tree species, generally within the natural range of variation.
-This diversity and distribution supports the resilience and adaptive capacity of individual tree species.
+This diversity and distribution support the resilience and adaptive capacity of individual tree species.
 The forestwide desired condition for presence of tree species is described in table 6.

 Table 6.
 Existing and desired conditions for tree species presence (percentage of forested area where particular species are present).
-Desired condition applies to lands with a forested potential vegetation, at the forestwide scale
+Desired condition applies to lands with a forested potential vegetation, at the forestwide scale.

+Species Desired Range 1 (percentage of area) Existing 2 (percentage of area) Douglas fir 20% - 40% 21% (18% - 24%)

 Species Desired Range 1 (percentage of area) Existing 2 (percentage of area)

-Douglas fir 20% - 40% 21% (18% - 24%)

 Ponderosa pine 10% - 15% 8% (6% - 10%)

 Lodgepole pine 20% - 40% 26% (23% - 30%)

 Engelmann spruce 20% - 30% 27% (24% - 31%)

 Subalpine fir 30% - 40% 34% (31% - 37%)

 Whitebark pine 15% - 25% 16% (14% - 19%)

 1. Desired range refers to the proportion of forested area with at least one live tree of the species per acre, in any size class.
-Range is derived from SIMPPLLE, a spatially explicit, landscape level, dynamic simulation model (appendix D).
+Range is derived from SIMPPLLE, a spatially explicit, landscape level, dynamic simulation model (plan appendix D).